Information Bulletin for Individuals Filing Lay-off Complaints

 - See the Procedural Guide for staffing complaints at Chapter 5 for information about what is required at the time of filing your complaint.

-I can include any kind of information because the PSLREB must keep confidential / medical / sensitive information in a separate file and cannot disclose it to anyone else unless I tell them they can.
+I can include any kind of information because the FPSLREB must keep confidential / medical / sensitive information in a separate file and cannot disclose it to anyone else unless I tell them they can.

 - This is false.
 It is clearly stated on the complaint form, in the Procedural Guide and in our Frequently Asked Questions that confidential or medical information should not be included with your complaint.
-Despite these notices, the PSLREB continues to receive some complaints that include detailed medical information, medical reports or assessments and other confidential information.
+Despite these notices, the FPSLREB continues to receive some complaints that include detailed medical information, medical reports or assessments and other confidential information.

 - It is incorrect to assume that if you have stamped your documents protected, private or confidential they will not be disclosed or forwarded to the other parties.